Whth/fabricatio/packages/fabricatio-anki/README.md

 ### Integration with Fabricatio
 The package is designed to work seamlessly with the Fabricatio framework.
 It can leverage the capabilities of Fabricatio's agent framework to automate the deck creation process and integrate with other modules.

-...

 ## 🧩 Key Features

-### Template Customization
-Users can customize the card templates according to their needs.
-This includes changing the layout, font, and color of the cards, as well as adding custom fields for additional information.
+- **Template Customization**: Users can customize the card templates according to their needs, including layout, font, color, and custom fields

-### Media Support
-The package supports the addition of media files to cards.
-This enhances the learning experience by allowing users to include images, audio, and video in their Anki decks.

-### Automation
-It provides automation features for deck creation.
-For example, you can use scripts to generate cards based on a set of rules or data sources.

-...
+- **Media Support**: Add images, audio, and video files to cards to enhance learning experiences
+- **Automated Deck Generation**: Use AI-powered content generation to create comprehensive Anki decks from various sources
+- **Content Structuring**: Organize educational content into optimal question-answer pairs and spaced repetition sequences
+- **Multi-Format Support**: Generate decks from text, documents, web content, and structured data
+- **Quality Assurance**: Built-in validation and improvement capabilities for card content accuracy and effectiveness

 ## 🔗 Dependencies
 Core dependencies:

-- `fabricatio-core` - Core interfaces and utilities This dependency provides the fundamental building blocks for the Fabricatio framework.
-It includes interfaces for task management, event handling, and data models.
-The `fabricatio-anki` package uses these interfaces to interact with other modules in the Fabricatio ecosystem.
-...
+- `fabricatio-core` - Core interfaces and utilities

+No additional dependencies required.
 ## 📄 License

 MIT – see [LICENSE](LICENSE)